 The main use of reserves relates to grant reserves where funding has been received prior to the requirement to spend the resource.
 The Council also has earmarked reserves where it has made a decision to set money aside to fund specific costs when they occur in later years.

-The Council anticipated the net use of £20.8m of reserves in setting the 2023/24 budget.
-A further £59.4m of uses of reserves was approved by Cabinet as part of the Outturn Report on 21 January 2025.
+The Council anticipated a net contribution to reserves of £19.3m in setting the 2024/25 budget.
+A further £160.0m net contribution to reserves was approved by Cabinet as part of the Outturn Report on 24 June 2025.